Namibia Safari

 Zebra Kalahari Lodge

-Simply stylish and elegant, the Zebra Kalahari Lodge is the most decadent of the 3 lodges on the Intu Afrika Private Game Reserve.
-After a short drive through the contrasting Kalahari Desert where game languish under trees or in pans, guests are welcomed with a much-needed refreshing drink and a smile as warm as the desert sun.
-The gurgling fish pond and the beautiful stone and wood buildings immediately soothe one’s soul and guests are ushered into the coolness of the lounge area overlooking a rather vibrant waterhole and swimming pool whilst logistics are efficiently handled.
+Simply stylish and elegant, the Zebra Kalahari Lodge is the most decadent of the three lodges on the Intu Afrika Private Game Reserve.
+After a short drive through the contrasting Kalahari Desert, where game languish under trees or in pans, guests are welcomed with a much-needed refreshing drink and a smile as warm as the desert sun.
+The gurgling fish pond and the beautiful stone and wood buildings immediately soothe one’s soul, and guests are ushered into the coolness of the lounge area overlooking a rather vibrant waterhole and swimming pool whilst logistics are efficiently handled.

-The rooms area are huge and the walls are decorated with ancient African masks and ebony furnishings and are fitted with air conditioners, a mini bar, a hairdryer and a coffee and tea station with a very large bathroom leading out to an outside shower.
+The rooms area is huge, and the walls are decorated with ancient African masks and ebony furnishings and are fitted with air conditioners, a mini bar, a hairdryer, and a coffee and tea station, with a very large bathroom leading out to an outside shower.

-There are 8 rooms adjacent to the lodge area which consists of a lounge with comfortable leather seats, a dining area on a deck mirroring the waterhole and swimming pool and a bar.
-This lodge is ideal for families or for more mature travellers as the facilities at the main lodge are easily accessible from their rooms.
+There are 8 rooms adjacent to the lodge area, which consists of a lounge with comfortable leather seats, a dining area on a deck mirroring the waterhole and swimming pool, and a bar.
+This lodge is ideal for families or for more mature travelers, as the facilities at the main lodge are easily accessible from their rooms.

-Set below striking fossilised dunes, the comfortable lodge provides a spectacular experience of ancient desert.
-65 rooms, two swimming pools and a waterhole are surrounded by sandy splendour.
+Set below striking fossilized dunes, the comfortable lodge provides a spectacular experience of the ancient desert.
+65 rooms, two swimming pools, and a waterhole are surrounded by sandy splendor.
 Breathe in the grandeur on a sunset drive and feel the earth underfoot.
 Relax in the arms of the Namib.

 • Location: Approximately 60 km north of Sesriem on the C19